seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>Change log 🪵</strong></summary>

+- **27 Mar 2025**
+  - Update to OpenCore 1.0.4
+  - All kexts updated to the latest version at the time of release
+  - Sequoia working with Itlwm and HeliPort app
+  - EFI support updated to MacOS versions 14.4+

 - **17 Sept 2024**
   - Update to OpenCore 1.0.1

   - All kexts updated to the latest version at the time of release

   - Sequoia - issues with WiFi and Bluetooth
 - **26 Mar 2024**
   - Update to OpenCore 0.9.9
   - All kexts updated to the latest version at the time of release
   - Dropped Monterey in the EFI - `can use a previous release for Monterey`
   - Sonoma - Issues with Fenvi cards remain (can be patched using OCLP)
   - Cleaned up the config.plist file removing unneeded keys
 - **15 Nov 2023**
   - Update to OpenCore 0.9.6
   - All kexts at latest available versions